What are corns?

 - Warm foot baths followed by rubbing the area with either a pumice stone, nail file, emery board, or washcloth (beware not to scrape off too much skin, as it can cause inflammation)

-- Apply a natural moisturiser, such as aloe vera, followed by a natural butter, such as cacao butter, or shea butter, possibly mixed with an oil, such as olive oil
+- After washing, apply a natural moisturiser, such as aloe vera, followed by a natural butter, such as cacao butter, or shea butter, possibly mixed with an oil, such as olive oil.

-- To remove pressure on the corn, use a corn pad that does not contain any chemicals (usually looks like a doughnut with a hole for the corn)
+- To remove pressure on the corn, use a chemical-free corn pad (these usually look like a doughnut with a hole for the corn).